Château of Mariemont: Construction of the Hunting Pavilion (1546–47)

 The Château of Mariemont owes its name (literally, "Mary-Mount") to its commissioner Queen Mary of Hungary, the sister of Emperor Charles V. After she lost her husband, King Louis II of Hungary, at a fairly young age, in 1531, she was commissioned by her brother to govern the Habsburg Netherlands as governor.
 To compensate her, in April 1545, he granted her the lifelong benefit of the city and land of Binche.
 While she had reconstructed the palace in Binche, as a hunting enthusiast, she also ordered a hunting pavilion to be built in the woods of Morlanwelz.
-The two residences were both designed in 1545–46 by the Mons architect-sculptor Jacques du Broeucq.
+The two residences were both designed in 1545–46 by the Mons architect-sculptor Jacques Du Brœucq.

 Like many artists of the time, Dubroeucq had travelled to Italy.
 On his way back, he had visited the Châteaux of the Loire Valley.
 This double influence, Italian and French, can be found in the Renaissance palace of Binche, but much less so in Mariemont.
 As the location for the hunting lodge, Maria chose the edge of the forest of Morlanwelz, on a hill overlooking the Haine.
 Dubrœucq drew the plans and supervised the work, which was almost finished in 1547.
 The building, 19 meters by 7 meters, was surrounded by a wide moat and only accessible via a drawbridge.
 It was in the form of a two-storey rectangular tower flanked by a turret and capped by a parapet terrace.
 Mullion windows broke the seriousness of the façades.

 The Château of Mariemont, with its rustic and almost medieval appearance, did not pretend to compete with Binche Palace.
 Nevertheless, it included a number of luxurious rooms on the ground and first floors.
 Wood panelling, frescoes and works by renowned artists decorated the apartments of the governor and those of her sister Eleonora, widow of King Francis I of France.
 Dubrœucq made various models of fireplaces, an alabaster painting for the chapel and, with Luc Lange, thirteen sculptures for the gallery on the first floor.
 The upper floor, less formal, was intended to be decorated at a later date.